A Guide to B-BBEE in South Africa

 To qualify as an Exempted Micro Enterprises (EME) the business must have an annual turnover lower than R10 million.
 This indicates that a small business can attain a BEE level without conducting a thorough BEE verification.

-BEE Exempt certificates provide the holders with exemption from the requirements of the B-BBEE Codes of Good Practice.
-As such, any companies that qualify for BEE exempt certificates are advised to get their certificates, as to ensure they can favourably compete with larger firms with high BEE Score.
+BEE Exempt certificates provide the holders with an exemption from the requirements of the B-BBEE Codes of Good Practice.
+As such, any companies that qualify for BEE-exempt certificates are advised to get their certificates, to ensure they can favourably compete with larger firms with high a BEE Score.

 Read the full article: Get B-BBEE Compliant From the Get-Go